roman-milk/roman-milk.github.io/fucking-evolution.md

  He decides not to get single women involved.
 Rich, married women will work better.

  He heads to Las Vegas.
-Report_Story #1